Staking

 - Yield accrues in BCH and can be claimed after each epoch

-- Your stake is locked until the next epoch boundary (~10 days) before it can be withdrawn
+- Your stake is locked until the next epoch boundary (up to 10 days) before it can be withdrawn

-Your stake is represented as a staking receipt NFT in your wallet.
-This receipt tracks your position and accrued payouts.
+Your stake is represented as a staking receipt NFT (CashToken) in your wallet.
+The staking receipt is the only way to access your stake: you need it to claim payouts, withdraw your staked PUSD, and track your position.

 What you earn